victorcaquilpan/Tutorial-DPC-AIML/README.md

 ## DPC Demo

 Short demo/tutorial how you can use the AIML' shared computing resource, known as **Deep Puple Cluster (DPC)**.
 This is a different cluster than Phoenix and it can be used for any AIML member.
 Unlike Phoenix, DPC uses Kubernetes and Docker containers for deployment.
+In Kubernetes the Pod is the smallest deployable unit of computing.

 Some advantages of using DPC: